-Mary F. Alford has studied dance for 30+ years during which time she has performed with the Knoxville Opera Company, City Dancers, Momentum Dance Lab, Optasia Productions, Studio Arts for Dancers,the Knoxville Symphony Orchestra and Circle Modern Dance.
-She continues to work at her day job as Dr. Mary, serve on the artistic committee and as a core member for Circle, and live with her large white puppy and 2 precious angel miniature schnauzers on 5 acres of rampant vegetation in Blount County.
+Mary F. Alford has studied dance for 35+ years.
+She has performed with the Knoxville Opera Company, City Dancers, Momentum Dance Lab, Optasia Productions, Studio Arts for Dancers, the Knoxville Symphony Orchestra, Appalachian Ballet Company, and Circle Modern Dance.
+She continues to work at her day job as Dr. Mary, serve on the Artistic Committee and as a Core member for Circle, and live with her large white puppy and her small black angel puppies on 5 acres of rampant vegetation in Blount County.

 Nate Barrett has been involved with Circle Modern Dance since 1996.
 Starting as an accompanist to classes and performances, Nathan has evolved over the last decade to now be a dancer, choreographer, and performance director.
 He has directed and co-directed Modern Dance Primitive Light in 2008 and 2009 as well as conceptualized, directed, and performed in Authintensity, a salon style show featuring improvisational movement and spoken word.

 Nathan is also well known around Knoxville as an accomplished drummer and percussionist, having performed and recorded with many local acts such as Greg Horne, Jodie Manross, Artvandalay, Same As It Ever Was, The Bearded, and many others.
 He currently can be seen performing with Hudson K. He is a founding member of Capoeira Fundo da Mata, Knoxville’s first organized group for the Brazilian art of capoeira.
 Nathan also serves on the faculty for Knoxville’s Community School of the Arts as a percussion teacher.